-While there have been compromises made in other areas (a slower processor, polycarbonate back, and no official water resistance rating,) they make little to no difference in daily use.
-There’s still fast charging, eSIM support, IP67 water and dust resistance, and plenty of storage space, plus guaranteed updates for three years.
+While there have been compromises made in other areas (mainly a slightly slower processor and no wireless charging or headphone jack), they make little difference in daily use.
+There’s still somewhat-fast charging, eSIM support, IP67 water and dust resistance, and plenty of storage space, plus guaranteed updates for three years.

-For the money, there’s nothing else quite like the Pixel 3a out there.
+For the money, there’s nothing else quite like the Pixel 6a out there.
 It’s an obvious choice for travelers, and I bought one myself just the other day.Buy on Amazon

 Sony WH-1000XM5 Noise-Canceling Headphones

 Noise-canceling headphones feel like they were made for travelers.
 If you’ve ever spent a dozen hours trapped in an airplane cabin with a screaming child, you’ll likely agree.

-If you’re looking for the best mix of sound quality, noise-canceling ability, battery life, and features, you can’t go past the Sony WH-1000XM3.
-I’ve been using the previous model almost every day for over a year.
-They’ve been fantastic, and the XM3’s are even better.
+If you’re looking for the best mix of sound quality, noise-canceling ability, battery life, and features, you can’t go past the Sony WH-1000XM5.
+I’ve been using an earlier model almost every day for over three years.
+It’s been fantastic and very reliable, but the XM5’s are even better.

 Noise-cancelation is the best on the market, but unusually, sound quality remains high with a warm, natural tone.
 Battery life is exceptional at up to 30 hours, and the headphones are super-comfortable.
 I’ve worn mine for almost every minute of two back-to-back 12 hour flights, and still didn’t feel the need to take them off.

 Volume and playback are controlled via a quick tap or swipe on the right earphone, while cupping your hand over it lets you quickly listen to what’s going on around you.
 Playback stops entirely when you remove the headphones from your head.

 The headphones fold up into a compact travel case, and charge quickly via the bundled USB C cable.
 A three minute charge gives up to three hours of playback, ideal when you’re short on time.
 Basically, when it comes to noise-canceling headphones for travel, these are as good as it gets right now.Buy on Amazon

 Sony WF-1000XM4 Noise-Canceling Earbuds

 As great as Sony’s noise-canceling headphones are, they do have one flaw for travelers: their size.
 Especially when traveling carry-on only, the case takes up a lot of space.